Frontman posts about

 By Danni Friedland on February 27, 2026

 Spot inconsistencies across teams?
-Shift-click every off-brand element, describe what it should look like, and Frontman fixes them all in one pass — real code changes, no tickets filed.Add Runtime Context to Your AI Workflow (Next.js)
+Shift-click every off-brand element, describe what it should look like, and Frontman fixes them all in one pass — real code changes, no tickets filed.Add Runtime Context to AI Coding in Next.js

-Add Runtime Context to Your AI Workflow (Next.js)
+Add Runtime Context to AI Coding in Next.js

 By Danni Friedland on February 23, 2026

-Step-by-step: install Frontman in a Next.js project, connect your AI key, and fix a CSS layout bug by clicking the broken element instead of describing it.Browser-Aware AI Coding Tools in 2026 — Compared by Architecture
+Step-by-step: install Frontman in a Next.js project, connect your AI key, and fix a CSS layout bug by clicking the broken element instead of describing it.Browser-Aware AI Coding Tools Compared

 By Danni Friedland on February 23, 2026

-Frontman, Stagewise, Tidewave, Chrome DevTools MCP, and Onlook: how each one connects to your running app, what they can and can't see, and who each is for.Frontman Launch: Ship UI Fixes From the Browser
+Frontman, Stagewise, Tidewave, Chrome DevTools MCP, and Onlook: how each one connects to your running app, what they can and can't see, and who each is for.Frontman Launch: UI Fixes From Browser

 By Danni Friedland on February 23, 2026